'Proud of Kashi's talented kids': PM interacts with children after flagging off Vande Bharat trains | Education

 ''The best 8-10 among them will be taken across the country for poetry recitals...
 As the Member of Parliament from Kashi, I had a very special and pleasant experience today.
 I heartily congratulate these children,'' Modi said.

-He lavished praises on the kids present at the event, saying that as the MP from Varanasi he ''felt so proud that my Kashi has such talented children''.
+He lavished praise on the kids present at the event, saying that as the MP from Varanasi he ''felt so proud that my Kashi has such talented children''.

 Speaking after flagging off four new Vande Bharat Express trains here from the Banaras railway station, he said, ''I was just talking to some students inside the Vande Bharat train.
 I congratulate Ashwini (Vaishnaw) ji.
 He has started a wonderful tradition. ''Wherever the Vande Bharat train is launched, competitions are held among the children on various subjects --- regarding development, regarding Vande Bharat, pictures imagining a developed India and poems,'' the prime minister said.